Server Resume Example

 Use Reverse Chronological Order

 The reverse chronological resume format is the most popular and the most effective for the majority of job seekers.
-To use this format, list the entries in all of your resume sections starting with the current or most recent item and working backwards in time from there.
+To use this resume format, list the entries in all of your resume sections starting with the current or most recent item and working backwards in time from there.
 This includes your work experience, education, certifications, and so forth.

 Quantify Your Achievements